A brutally steep road to Malga Palazzo in the Dolomites

 How long is Malga Palazzo?

 The road, also known as Salita Scanuppia, follows a road built in the XVI century.
 Starting at Besenello, the ascent is about 8 km (4.97 miles) long.
 Over this distance the elevation gain is 1.317 meters and the average percentage is 18.1%.

-Set high in the Dolomite mountain range, the road is paved (with concrete parts).
+Set high in the Dolomite mountain range, on the northern part of the country, the road is paved (with concrete parts).
 What makes it even more difficult is that much of the concrete surface is not "even".
 Not that it's "rough" (though in a few spots it is that) - but that it's "wavy", like with very wide "ripples" in its surface.
 This unevenness is intended to provide better traction when there is snow or ice.